ethereum/EIPs/EIPS/eip-draft-ZKID-standard.md

 **2.Requirement structure**:

-this will be stored in each of the SBT certificate that will define the conditions that needs to be satisfied by the arbitrary address calling the `verify()` function, in order to be be validated as owner of the given certificate(ie following the regulations), this will be defined for each onchain Values separately.
+This will be stored in each of the SBT certificate that will define the conditions that needs to be satisfied by the arbitrary address calling the `verify()` function, in order to be be validated as owner of the given certificate(ie following the regulations), this will be defined for each onchain Values separately.

 ```solidity